tape-testing/tape-run/README.md

 ```
 But maybe you need configuration file that write to stdout and started it with `rollup -c | tape-run` for example like that
 ```
+import resolve from 'rollup-plugin-node-resolve';
+import commonjs from 'rollup-plugin-commonjs';
 import builtins from 'rollup-plugin-node-builtins';
 import istanbul from 'rollup-plugin-istanbul';